ConduitIO/conduit/docs/design-documents/20231117-better-processors.md

   records, Conduit will acknowledge the original record only once all split records are acknowledged).
 - If an error happens in `Process` it should be stored in the `ProcessedRecord` that was being processed when the error occurred.
-In that case the processor has two options on how to continue processing the remaining records in the slice.
-  1. If the processor has no side effects and cheap it can process the remaining records and return them normally in the slice.
-Conduit will figure out what to do with the remaining ones based on the dead-letter queue configuration.
-  2. If the processor has side effects or requires a larger amount of time to process a record, we would like to avoid processing records after an error.
-The remaining records can be filled with a specific `ProcessedRecord` that marks them as not processed.
+In that case the remaining records can be filled with a specific `ProcessedRecord` that marks them as not processed.
   In that case Conduit will determine if it's required to process those records and pass them to the processor in the next call to `Process`.

 ### Listing processor plugins